totrytakeoff/Colorful-U1/README.md

 [![Guides & Downloads](visitbutton.png)](https://postapocalyptic-diy.com/multiace/)

-## Post release issues
+## What's new in multiACE 0.97b "Kindred Allies" Hotfix 2 (prerelease)

-**- Underextrusion on some files printed with the ACE 2, will be adressed in Hotfix 2**
+**- Underextrusion on some files printed with the ACE 2, solved**

-**-  SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, Hotfix 2 will fix this**
+**-  SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, fixed through TRSYNC, still investigating**

-**- Slow retract speeds can stop Colorswaps, Hotfix 2**
+**- Slow retract speeds can stop Colorswaps, solved**

-**- Turning on Heater during print can raise 0003 errors, do it before starting a print, patched in Hotfix 2**
+**- Turning on Heater during print can raise 0003 errors, do it before starting a print, solved**

+**- 1 Recovery path could lead to head ramming, fixed**

 ## What's new in multiACE 0.97b "Kindred Allies" Hotfix 1 (prerelease)